Prathik-Ullur/Increase-Engangement-on-Instagram-posts/README.md

 ![](https://pbs.twimg.com/media/D8ob7vtW4AEBvKU.jpg:large)

-We shall determine factors that increase engangment on Instagram posts on the National Geographic (natgeo) Instagram page.
+We shall determine factors that increase engangment on posts on the National Geographic (natgeo) Instagram page.

 We shall write a scraper to extract around 400-500
 (i) image URLs,